Si-ja/Dashboard-Python/README.md

 source env/bin/activate
 ```

-5. Install all the needed dependencies for python through:
+5. Navigate to the `Dashboard-Python/application/` path and install all the needed dependencies for python through:
 ```
 pip install -r requirements.txt
 ```